 “One of the things that has been constant about Mark Doty’s work, poetry and prose, is his intense search for the exact word or phrase, of whatever issue, which lead him (and us) into the very furnace of meaning within the human story.” —Mary Oliver

-The author of eight books of poetry, Mark Doty is the first American poet to have won Great Britain’s T. S. Eliot Prize.
-His first collection, Turtle, Swan, appeared in 1987.
-My Alexandria (1993) received both the Los Angeles Times Book Prize and the National Book Critics Circle Award.
-Since then he has published Atlantis (1995); Sweet Machine (1998); Source (2001); and the critically acclaimed volume of poems, School of the Arts (HarperCollins, 2005).
-Fire to Fire: New and Selected Poems was published in 2008 and won the National Book Award for that year.
-In their citation, the National Book Award judges wrote, “Elegant, plain-spoken, and unflinching, Mark Doty’s poems in Fire to Fire gently invite us to share their ferocious compassion.
+The author of nine books of poetry, Deep Lane (April 2015) is his most recent.
+Fire to Fire: New and Selected Poems was published in 2008 and won the National Book Award for that year—in their citation, the National Book Award judges wrote, “Elegant, plain-spoken, and unflinching, Mark Doty’s poems in Fire to Fire gently invite us to share their ferocious compassion.
 With their praise for the world and their fierce accusation, their defiance and applause, they combine grief and glory in a music of crazy excelsis.”
-His next book of poetry, Deep Lane, is forthcoming from W.W.
-Norton in April.
+Doty is the first American poet to have won Great Britain’s T. S. Eliot Prize, for My Alexandria (1993), which also received both the Los Angeles Times Book Prize and the National Book Critics Circle Award.
+His other books include: Turtle, Swan (1987); Atlantis (1995); Sweet Machine (1998); Source (2001); and the critically acclaimed volume, School of the Arts (HarperCollins, 2005).

 Gerald Stern says, “Mark Doty writes with absolute exactitude, with one eye on the ideal or absolute and one on the real; the ghost of Walt Whitman on one hand, and a laundromat on 16th Street in New York, on the other.
 There is not a finer, more delicate, more sublime poet writing today in the English language.
 It’s a poet’s job to show us what we knew but never saw before; and it’s a poet’s job to tell us over and over what love is.
 Doty is this poet.”
 Philip Levine remarks, “If it were mine to invent the poet to complete the century of William Carlos Williams and Wallace Stevens, I would create Mark Doty just as he is, a maker of big, risky, fearless poems in which ordinary human experience becomes music.”